subaiwen/subaiwen.github.io/_posts/2019-7-1-first-blog.markdown

 Still, there are a lot of things to improve✔️:

 * The comment area (disqus) is in Korean, I want it to be English.
-(I disable the comment feature for now) ❌ [Solution from underdogliu](https://github.com/sergiokopplin/indigo/issues/388)
+(I disable the comment feature for now) ✔️
+>[Solution from underdogliu](https://github.com/sergiokopplin/indigo/issues/388), you need to register you website to disqus
 * I want to keep 'subject' to show my experience and coursework.
 But most of the work were recorded in **Rmarkdown**, **Html** or **Tex**.
 So I will need a tool ([Pandoc](https://pandoc.org/index.htm)) to convert the files to **Markdown** (If **Markdown** is the only file format to use). ❌
 * I want to add a section about 'food'.
 I could change the name of 'project'.
 (I disable 'subject' for now) ❌
-* I also want a rating area above the comment area.❌
+* I also want a rating area above the comment area.✔️
+> It is a feature under disqus.
 ![](http://ww2.sinaimg.cn/large/006tNc79ly1g4ld205l9zj30za07w3zg.jpg)
 * Enable page search.❌